EvilGhostY/SMRSSeg/README.md

 Our training and testing framework follows UNetFormer (https://github.com/WangLibo1995/GeoSeg), which is a well-established framework, thanks to the author LiBo Wang for sharing it.

-Simply add config, losses and models to its framework and it is ready to run.
+Simply add config, losses and models to its framework and it is ready to run.The execution command is in configs.txt.

 The relevant code is being organized and will be posted as soon as possible.